AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/closed-user-groups-migration.md

 Currently, groups associated *only* with a Closed User Group (CUG) policy are *not* automatically included in the ingestion.
 If they are associated with any content through an ACL, as said above, then they will be migrated.
-Verification that the group exists should be done before going live, and, if the group does not exist, should be created in the Author instance including adding appropriate members, and activated in order to have it exist in the Publish instance.
+Verification that the group exists should be done before going live.
+The Principal Report, downloaded through the Ingestions Job view, can be used to see if the group in question was included, or was not because it was not in an ACL.
+If the group does not exist, it should be created in the Author instance including adding appropriate members, and activated in order to have it exist on the Publish instance.

 It is most likely that configurations exist in the `/conf` path related to CUG operation.
 The app related information in `/conf` should be included as a path during the extraction.